devskrate/devskrate/_posts/2020-05-27-realmetv-specs.md

 ![RealmeTV Display]({{ site.baseurl}}/assets/images/realme/2020-realmetv-display.png)

 #### Design:
 The stand-out feature of this Tv has to be its design.
 It comes an almost bezel-less design, which Realme is calling **Premium Bezel-less Design**.
 The size of the bezel is as thin as 8.7mm on the top and around the sides, but the bottom bezel is a bit thicker and it houses the realme logo.
-You can either prop up the TV or wall-mount it, that's entirely up to ur choice.
+You can either prop up the TV or wall-mount it, that's entirely up to your choice.

 ![RealmeTV Design]({{ site.baseurl}}/assets/images/realme/realmetv-design.jpg)